wacn/trustcenter/trustcenter/homepage-en.md

                      <div class="span bp0-col-1-1 bp1-col-2-1 bp2-col-2-1 bp3-col-2-1 features-icon"><img src="https://c.s-microsoft.com/en-us/CMSImages/Transparency.png?version=3614f4fd-d3a6-b2a9-a2a8-3af9fdb45bb2" class="mscom-image" alt="Image of Magnifying Glass | Transparency" width="74" height="74" /></div>
                      <div class="span bp0-col-1-1 bp1-col-2-1 bp2-col-2-1 bp3-col-2-1">
                      <h3>Shared Responsibility</h3>
                         <p>In China, customers who use cloud services are subject to many different laws and regulations that may vary from location to location and industry to industry.
 To help our customers comply with their own requirements, we operate our services with common privacy and security requirements in mind.
 However, it is ultimately up to our customers to evaluate our offerings against their own requirements, so they can determine if the services we operate satisfy their regulatory needs.
-We are committed to providing our customers with detailed information about Azure and Office 365 services to help them make their own regulatory assessments.
+We are committed to providing our customers with detailed information about Azure, Office 365 and Power BI services to help them make their own regulatory assessments.
                         </p>
-                        <p>A trusted cloud platform like Azure and Azure and Office 365 requires shared responsibility between the customer and the service provider.
+                        <p>A trusted cloud platform like Azure and Azure, Office 365 and Power BI requires shared responsibility between the customer and the service provider.
 21Vianet is responsible for the platform and services based on technology licensed to 21Vianet by Microsoft and seeks to provide a cloud service that can meet the security, privacy, compliance and transparency needs of our customers.
 Customers are responsible for their environment once the service has been provisioned, including their applications, data content, virtual machines, access credentials, and compliance with regulatory requirements applicable to their particular industry and locale.</p>

                         <a target="_self" class="mscom-link withArrow" href="https://www.microsoft.com/en-us/TrustCenter/Compliance/default.aspx"><img src="https://c.s-microsoft.com/en-us/CMSImages/Arrow-nobg.png?version=4af37876-de78-d419-6f89-7890a74d4158" class="mscom-image" alt="Arrow | Navigate to Compliance" width="21" height="19" /></a>
                      </div>